lanice/hyrise/docs/queryexecution/json_plan_operations.rst

             ]
         },

-``"positions: true"`` save row positions rather than rows in the intermediate result. [optional. true is default.]
+Use ``"positions: true"`` to save row positions rather than rows in the intermediate result.
+This is optional and by default true.

 ``"predicates:"`` is a list of predicates in prefix order, that will be used to build the predicate tree for selection.

+    For each predicate you can specify the operator type, the input table, the data types and a value for logical operations.

-``"type:"`` boolean operators can be given as string or int:
+    Use ``"type:"`` to specify the boolean operators.
+They can be given as string or int:
         == ==========
         0   EQ
         1   LT